-Covid restrictions apply to the celebration of weddings; we will advise you about the latest guidance when you contact us, and we will keep you updated during the preparation for your wedding.
-We will readily adjust your wedding date if restrictions in 2021 mean you choose to postpone until 2022.
+July 2021 – Covid restrictions are now mainly removed from the celebration of weddings; we will advise you about the latest guidance when you contact us, and we will be completely flexible about changing dates if any restrictions are re-imposed later in 2021.

 CONGRATULATIONS!
 If you are reading this page, it is probably because you have just got engaged, or you are about to get engaged.
 What a beautiful moment – enjoy it!